Last updated: July 12, 2026

 This post is about the project management KPIs worth tracking, how they're different from the vanity metrics that just pad a dashboard, how many to run (fewer than you'd think), and how to set them up in Quire so the number updates as the work moves instead of when someone remembers to refresh a slide.
 The need only sharpens as you scale: KPIs are how growing teams keep shared visibility once no one can eyeball every task by hand.

-KPIs (Key Performance Indicators) are measurable values that indicate how effectively an individual, team, or organization is achieving its objectives.
-They serve as benchmarks for progress and success, ensuring that goals aren’t just aspirational but quantifiable.
+KPIs (Key Performance Indicators) are measurable values that show how effectively an individual, team, or organization is achieving its objectives.
+A KPI turns a goal into a number you can check, so progress stops being a feeling and starts being a fact.

 For example:

-Essentially, KPIs give you a clear picture of “where you are” versus “where you want to be.”
+Put simply, a KPI tells you “where you are” versus “where you want to be.”

 Projects fail in a few predictable places.
 The schedule slips, the budget creeps, quality quietly drops, or the team burns out holding it all together.
 Good project management KPIs are early-warning lights for exactly those failure points.
 Here are the ones that earn their place, grouped by what they protect.